-MRI is the absolute best way to diagnose, however, this can cost upwards of $1,000, and may be hard to find someone to do this.
+MRI is the absolute best way to diagnose a CCL tear, however, this can cost upwards of $1,000, and may be hard to find someone to do this.

 Find a veterinarian that is gentle, and will do a thorough exam ruling out the other injuries.
 This is the best method, and least painful for your pup.
 Also, try taking the last appointment of the afternoon when possible, or the first in the morning, as this is when most veterinarians are less likely to be in a “rush.”
 Right before lunch break, or in the late morning/afternoon can be rushed due to their surgical load that day, or if they have other patients that have been dropped off to be seen.

 We leave the diagnosis up to our clients, it is not required, however, I do recommend at least finding a holistic minded veterinarian to help you!
 If you need more information on CCL tears you can reach us through our contact form or visit our Facebook Page.